License GuideSOC 19-4042

 How to Get a Registered Sanitarian License.

-You'll follow a standard path across most states.
+You'll follow a consistent path across most states.
 First, complete accredited education in your field.
 Next, pass a national or state exam.
-Then gain supervised experience hours.
-You'll also need to clear a background check.
-Finally, complete continuing education before each renewal.
-The exact requirements, education hours, degree level, experience duration, differ by state, so check your specific state's rules before you start.
+Then gain supervised experience under an licensed professional, with hours varying by state.
+You'll also need to pass a background check.
+Once licensed, you'll complete continuing education before each renewal.
+The specific requirements differ: some states demand a degree, others set minimum hours, and experience lengths vary.
+Check your state's rules for exact thresholds.

 1